-- B11.
-Prior to commencing Stage 2 operations and Stage 3 operations, the Applicant must prepare an Air Quality Modelling Report (AQMR) to the satisfaction of the Planning Secretary.
-The AQMR must: - (a) be prepared by a suitably qualified and experienced person(s), whose appointment has been endorsed by the Planning Secretary;
+B11.
+Prior to commencing every Stage of operations after Stage 1, the Applicant must prepare an Air Quality Modelling Report (AQMR) to the satisfaction of the Planning Secretary.
+The AQMR must:

-- (b) be prepared in consultation with the EPA; - (c) include the following: - (i) air dispersion modelling in accordance with the EPA's Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales using air quality monitoring results provided in the PAMR and meteorological data recorded by the on-site meteorological station; and - (ii) a verification of the predicted air quality impacts of the development for Stage 2 operations and Stage 3 operations, including identification of any management and mitigation measures required to address exceedances and an analysis of their effectiveness.
+- (a) be prepared: - (i) by a suitably qualified and experienced person approved by the Planning Secretary; and - (ii) in consultation with the EPA. - (b) include air quality modelling in accordance with the EPA's Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales using air quality monitoring results provided in the PAMR and meteorological data recorded by the on-site meteorological station; - (c) verify the actual air quality impacts of the current Stage are within the predicted air quality impacts of that Stage; - (d) identify all management and mitigation measures used by the Applicant in the current Stage to address any exceedances of predicted air quality impacts; and - (e) analyse the effectiveness of the management and mitigation measures used in the current Stage and how those or other measures will be applied in the following Stage.